 To determine the rating assigned to the notes, we used an expected loss methodology that reflects the probability of default for each series of notes times the severity of the loss expected for the notes.
-To allocate losses to the notes in accordance with their priority of payment and relative size, we used a cash-flow model (ABSROM v.3.11) that reproduces many deal-specific characteristics such as the main input parameters of the model described above.
+To allocate losses to the notes in accordance with their priority of payment and relative size, we used a cash-flow model that reproduces many deal-specific characteristics such as the main input parameters of the model described above.
 Weighting each default scenario's severity result on the notes with its probability of occurrence, we calculated the expected loss level for each series of notes as well as the expected average life.
 We then compared the quantitative values to the Moody's Idealised Expected Loss table to determine the ratings assigned to each series of notes.

-The green line in Exhibit 29 represents the loss suffered by the Class B notes (in our modeling) for each default scenario on the default distribution curve.
-For default scenarios up to 32.9%, the line is flat at zero, hence the Class B notes are not suffering any loss.
-The steepness of the curve then indicates the speed of the increase of losses suffered by the Class B note holders.
+The blue line in Exhibit 31 represents the loss suffered by the Class A2 notes (in our modeling) for each default scenario on the default distribution curve.
+For default scenarios up to 45.7%, the line is flat at zero, hence the Class A2 notes are not suffering any loss.
+The steepness of the curve then indicates the speed of the increase of losses suffered by the Class A2 note holders.